DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/00 Getting Started with DataGrid/05 Bind the DataGrid to Data.md

 The **DataGrid** component can load and update data from different data source types.
-To use a local array, assign it to the [dataSource](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#dataSource) property and specify the key field in the [keyExpr](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#keyExpr) option.
+To use a local array, assign it to the [dataSource](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#dataSource) property and specify the key field in the [keyExpr](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#keyExpr) property.
 If you want to use another data source type, refer to one of the following articles:

 - [Read-Only Data in JSON Format](/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Read-Only_Data_in_JSON_Format/)
 - [Web API, PHP, MongoDB](/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Web_API,_PHP,_MongoDB/)